Banner

 During a foray in Pasvik, Finnmark in north Norway, August 2011, a Mycena species unknown to me was collected by two of the participants.
 It pretty much looked like Mycena cinerella; it even possessed a farinaceous smell, but a microscopic investigation showed completely different characters.
 The material remained unidentified and was put away for future examinations.

 One year later, the same taxon was collected in an alpine area in south Norway.
 Once again it was misidentified as M. cinerella in the field, but again showing the characteristic microscopic features as in the taxon from Finnmark.
 This observation gave birth to the idea that this was a taxon typical of arctic and alpine areas.
 I therefore examined all the alpine collections of M. cinerella in the herbarium of Oslo and found one more collection of the new taxon, collected in 2005 at Finse in south Norway.
 The two next years the taxon was found in two new localities.
 It is also present among Gro Gulden´s collections from Finse 1980, identified as M. cinerella.
-The new species, named Mycena pasvikensis (Aronsen 2016), has now been collected in six different counties in Norway.
-All records have been done in alpine localities at an altitude of 900 – 1200 m, except for the two collections from Finnmark and Aust-Agder.
+I therefore took the opportunity to present it as a new species, named Mycena pasvikensis (Aronsen 2016).
+It has now been collected in six different counties in Norway.
+All records have been done in alpine localities at an altitude of 900 – 1200 m, except for the collection from Finnmark and one from lowland Aust-Agder.

 Pileus 7-13 mm across, conical to convex, translucent-striate, shallowly sulcate, hygrophanous, glabrous, dark brown to greyish brown, mostly with a paler margin.
 Lamellae 15-19 reaching the stipe, arcuate, broadly adnate, decurrent with a tooth, grey to pale greyish brown, edge concolorous or paler.
 Stipe 15-55 x 0.5-1.5 mm, hollow, equal, straight to somewhat flexuous, terete, glabrous, but pruinose at the apex, somewhat lubricous when moist, somewhat firm, whitish grey at the apex, grey to grey-brown farther down, becoming more brownish with age, the base densely covered with long, flexuous, white, fibrils.
 Odour strongly farinaceous but rather fugacious, and then experienced as indistinct.
 Taste noticed as farinaceous (Corriol & Jargeat 2023).